FailAcademy/learning/wdp-vancouver/_slides/week-03/01-javascript-objects.md

 # Advanced Example

-Using `this`, we can write a borrow function to help keep track what books have been lent:
+Using `this`, we can write a borrow method to help keep track of what books have been lent:

 ```js
 // ...